Wang Zhen (general): Beijing

 Wang Zhen was re-elected as a member of the CCP Central Committee during the 9th and 10th CCP Congress.
 In 1972, he assumed a role in the operational leadership of the State Council, and in January 1975, he was appointed Vice Premier of the State Council at the First Session of the 4th National People's Congress.
 He aided Zhou Enlai in economic initiatives and endorsed Deng Xiaoping in his endeavors to reform and advance the national economy.
 Following the apprehension of the Gang of Four in 1976, Wang Zhen, like Ye Jianying and Chen Yun, advocated for Deng's prompt reinstatement and opposed Hua Guofeng and his "Two Whatevers" policy.

 During the 11th and 12th CCP National Congress, Wang Zhen was re-elected as a member of the CCP Central Committee and served on the 11th and 12th Politburo of the Chinese Communist Party.
 He served as a member of the Standing Committee of the Military Commission of the CPC Central Committee, deputy director of the Central Advisory Committee, and president of the Central Party School in April 1982.
 He was re-elected as Vice Premier of the State Council during the First Session of the Fifth National People's Congress in 1978.
 In April 1988, he was elected Vice President of the People's Republic of China during the First Session of the 7th National People's Congress.

 He died in Guangzhou on March 12, 1993, at the age of 85, and bequeathed his corneas posthumously.
 On April 5, 1993, his ashes were dispersed in the Tianshan Mountains of Xinjiang.
+Foreign obituaries described Wang as one of the harshest and most outspoken critics against political and cultural liberalization among the Chinese leadership.
+Such views gained him many detractors among Beijing's populace.
 On April 11, 2008, the CCP Central Committee organized a symposium to commemorate the 100th anniversary of the birth of Wang Zhen, presided over by the then Minister of the Organization Department Li Yuanchao, with then vice-president of the People's Republic of China Xi Jinping delivering a speech.